 Atlantic Voices: The Newfoundland and Labrador Choir of Ottawa is a community choir located in Ottawa, Ontario, Canada.
-The choir was founded in the spring of 2002 by soprano Kristina Curren, a Newfoundlander once removed in search of her musical heritage.
+The choir was founded in the spring of 2002 by soprano Kristina Curren, a Newfoundlander once removed in search of her musical heritage, and alto Hannie Fitzgerald whose roots go back to Northern Labrador.
 Atlantic Voices is an amateur choir with a repertoire consisting mainly of Newfoundland, Maritime, and Celtic songs and music.

 The goals of the choir are:

 - to represent and showcase Newfoundland and Maritime music and culture in the Ottawa area;

 - to provide its members with the opportunity to learn, rehearse, and perform choral compositions; and,